 Methods: We monitored self-reported attack frequency, headache disability, and medication intake in 33 patients with medically refractory, chronic CH (CCH) in an open label follow-up study of the original Pathway CH-1 study.
 Patients were followed for at least 24 months (average 750±34 days, range 699-847) after insertion of an SPG microstimulator.
 Remission periods (attack-free periods exceeding one month, per the ICHD 3 (beta) definition) occurring during the 24-month study period were characterized.
 Attack frequency, acute effectiveness, medication usage, and questionnaire data were collected at regular clinic visits.
 The time point “after remission” was defined as the first visit after the end of the remission period.

 Results: 30% (10/33) of enrolled patients experienced at least one period of complete attack remission.
-All remission periods followed the start of SPG stimulation, with the first period beginning after 134±86 (range 21-272) days after initiation of stimulation.
+All remission periods followed the start of SPG stimulation, with the first period beginning 134±86 (range 21-272) days after initiation of stimulation.
 On average, each patient’s longest remission period lasted 149±97 (range 62-322) days.
 The ability to treat acute attacks before and after remission was similar (37%±25% before, 49%±32% after; p=0.2188).
 Post-remission headache disability (HIT-6) was significantly improved versus baseline (67.7±6.0 before, 55.2±11.4 after; p=0.0118).
 Six of the 10 remission patients experienced clinical improvements in their preventive medication use.
 At 24 months post insertion, headache disability improvements remained, and patient satisfaction measures were positive in 100% (10/10).

-Conclusions: In this population of 33 refractory CCH patients, in addition to providing the ability to treat acute attacks, neuromodulation of the SPG induced periods of remission from cluster attacks in CCH patients.
-Remission periods allowed most patients to reduce or stop their preventive medication, and were accompanied by an improvement in headache disability.
+Conclusions: In this population of 33 refractory CCH patients, in addition to providing the ability to treat acute attacks, neuromodulation of the SPG induced periods of remission from cluster attacks in a subset of these.
+Some patients experiencing remission were also able to reduce or stop their preventive medication and remissions were accompanied by an improvement in headache disability. .

 KEYWORDS